moq-wg/moq-transport/draft-ietf-moq-transport.md

 more streams.

-If a sender has delivered all objects in a Subgroup to the QUIC stream, except any objects that fall before the beginning of a subscription, it MUST close the stream with a FIN.
+If a sender has delivered all objects in a Subgroup to the QUIC stream, except any objects before the beginning of a subscription, it MUST close the stream with a FIN.

 If a sender closes the stream before delivering all such objects to the QUIC